atomar-php/atomar/README.md

 ##Docs
 > We are slowly moving the documentation into the wiki.
 Please bear with us while we transition from documentation everywhere to just one place.

-You can learn move about the system at https://github.com/neutrinog/atomar/wiki.
+You can learn more about the system at https://github.com/neutrinog/atomar/wiki.

 ##CLI
 You ask if we have a command line client?
 Why yes we do.